Fibromyalgia: My Experience

 How I Manage Fibromyalgia

-I adapted my life to deal with Fibromyalgia.
+I adapted my life to deal with FM.

 The first thing I did was reduce the stress in my life.
 I did not spend my time with negative people or in negative environments.
 I reduced stress and the possibility of stress as much as possible.

 I do not take medication.
 I find that medication usually has an adverse affect on me.
-I was just a zombie on meds and I fell down a lot.
+I was just a zombie on meds and I fell down a lot and injured myself in other ways.
 Medication for FM pain made me feel drunk.
 I have heard from others that medication has helped them.
 We are all different and I glad that, for them medication has helped.

 FM can mess up your life unless you stay focused on what you want.
 I set goals, short and long term goals in every aspect of my life that are going to give me some pleasure.
 I try to focus on my goals which is not always easy.